 They saved up their nickels all year long in a Mason Jar or chalk “piggy bank“, watched in amazement, Annie Oakley shoot her guns with matchless precision, Tom Mix and his magical horse do the things dreams are made of, and beautiful, costumed girls gracefully fly through the air like mystical birds on a trapeze under huge canvas tents.
 They rode thrilling mechanical rides, observed strange and unusual people, tasted cotton candy and listened as a beautifully decorated machine actually played music like a entire brass band.
 Perhaps grandpa and dad thought up some excuse to sneak off on Saturday night to gamble a few bucks on the games of chance and see those wanton “hootchie- cootchie” girls in the back tent that the local women were all so up in arms over.

-*This site has many historical circus and carnival photos and written articles that are best viewed at a clearer resolution in the 'Google Chrome' browser
+*** Doc’s Midway Cookhouse has many historical circus and old carnival photos as well as many written articles that are best viewed at a clearer resolution in the ‘Google Chrome’ browser.